sasi230/Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools/README.md

 ![WhatsApp Image 2024-11-15 at 3 07 26 PM](https://github.com/user-attachments/assets/fc5a5238-fdac-429a-948d-084698adbc43)

-## procedure:

-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+## S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.